WltyBY/LNQ2023_training_code/README.md

 | :----- | :---------: | :-------: |
 | Weight | 54.50±19.84 | 7.59±5.83 |

+It is worth noting that the ASSD might be larger than normal.
+This is because, during evaluation, there might be some case fail to predict any foreground voxel, whose ASSD is Nan.
+I replace Nan with the largest ASSD that has been successfully calculated.
+And if there is another case that predict very few foreground voxels, the ASSD of it can be extremely large, leading the ASSD on the whole dataset larger than normal.

 ## Docker

 Grand Challenge: [lnq2023v1 - Grand Challenge (grand-challenge.org)](https://grand-challenge.org/algorithms/lnq2023v1/)